jadenong/studynotes/chemistry/bonding/notes/solubility.md

 In order for an ionic compound to be soluble in water, the energy released from ion-dipole interactions must be greater than the energy of hydrogen bonding and the lattice energy.
 Ion dipole interactions, being electrostatic interactions, can also be described with Coulomb's law.

+(We can regard the force, or energy, of ion-dipole interactions between water and different compound to be constant so that we can focus on how the lattice energy affects solubility.)

 ## Solubility Rules
 1. Most ammonium and alkali metal salts are soluble.
 2. Most halides, sulphates and nitrates are soluble, except for lead(II) and silver chloride, and barium, calcium, and lead(II) sulphate.